 9. Supply any additional provisions (optional)

 LLC members may use the Article VIII box on page 3 of the standard LLC form to provide additional articles.
-Normally, you’re not going to use this ability if you’re taking the do-it-yourself route to setting up an LLC.
+Normally, you’re not going to use this ability if you’re taking the do-it-yourself route to set up an LLC.

 10. Sign and date the form, then submit the LLC application